benjaminparry/benjamin.parry.is/source/watching/avenue-5-s01.md

 award: true
 ---

 Slingshotting around to catch up on Armando Iannucci’s spectarular sci-fi comedy.
 A really strong first series supported by stellar cast.
 With only a couple of semi-flat episodes toward the end this was excellent.
-I’ve very much looking forward to the second series.
+I’m very much looking forward to the second series.